zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 }
 ```

-A description of the particular values that are placed into this file can be found [on the wiki](https://github.com/zowe/zlux/wiki/Zlux-Plugin-Definition-&-Structure).
+A description of the values that are placed into this file can be found [on the wiki](https://github.com/zowe/zlux/wiki/Zlux-Plugin-Definition-&-Structure).

 Note the following attributes: